skye-trickster/thinkful-flashcard-o-matic/README.md

 - If the user clicks on either **Save** or **Cancel**, the user is taken to the Deck screen.

 **Note**: In addition to needing to pass the tests and requirements in the instructions here, please review the Rubric Requirements for the human-graded part of this project in your Thinkful curriculum page.

+## Additional Passing Requirements

+For your project to pass, all of the following statements must be true.
+These criteria are reflected in the rubric in the following lesson.

+- All tests are passing in Qualified.
+- All the props are treated as read-only.
+- State is never directly mutated; it's only updated via `setState()`.
+- The Edit Card and Create Card screens share the same form component.
+- The `useEffect()` hooks have the appropriate dependencies listed in the dependency array.
+- State is "lifted up" to the parent component where appropriate.
+- All inputs are controlled.
+Generally, there is a warning on the console when you type into the input box and it changes from uncontrolled to controlled.
+The warning looks like this:
+    - "Warning: Input is changing an uncontrolled input of type <text|number|etc.> to be controlled."
+This is often the result of initializing the state to `null` or `undefined`.